pupil-labs/pupil-docs/src/invisible/getting-started/understand-the-ecosystem.md

 We have a strict [privacy policy](https://pupil-labs.com/legal/) that ensures your recording data is accessible only by you and those you explicitly grant access to.
 Pupil Labs will never access your recording data unless you explicitly instruct us to.
 If needed, additional privacy features are available that limit what data is stored in Pupil Cloud, like disabling scene video upload or blurring faces in the scene video (coming soon!).

-If Cloud upload is enabled in Pupil Invisible Companion app, then recordings will be uploaded automatically to Pupil Cloud.
+If Cloud upload is enabled in the Pupil Invisible Companion app, then recordings will be uploaded automatically to Pupil Cloud.
 No additional effort is required for data logistics.

 ## Pupil Player